vga64/ball3d/README.md

 ## Using Custom Classes/Modules

 Do you want to make your own mod customized with my custom classes/modules?
-Sure, you can use all of the custom classes/modules in your mod, but please give credit to me.
+Sure, you can use all of the custom classes/modules.
+But please give credit to me.
 Nothing more I want :)